wrbernardoni/Equi/Readme.md

 ## Changelog
+**v.0.0.2 -> v.0.0.3**
+  * Implemented modulus (%) operator for generic types.
+Now having a defined division, multiplication, and subtraction defines a modulus.
+  * Added for, while, and do...while loops.
+  * Added ++ and -- operators.
+  * Added scoping to memory.
+Things defined in a block statement will be deleted after the block statement is complete.
+  * Fixed crash on spawning strings.
+  * Updated roadmap.
+  * Added capability to have '\n' and '\"' in a string.
+  * Added capability to redefine tokens in a lower scope.
 **v.0.0.1 -> v.0.0.2**
   * Added parsing and execution of if, else, and else if code blocks.
   * Fixed minor error in CFG documentation, multiplicative should have been 1 or 2 arguments, not fixed at 2.
 In addition fixed minor spelling mistake.